Kipngetich1993/briankip.github.io/README.md

 # 💼 Brian Kipngetich Ngeno | Data Scientist Portfolio

-Welcome to my data scientist portfolio!
+Welcome to my data science portfolio!
 I’m a certified data scientist with a strong background in **SQL, Power BI, Excel, and Python**.
 This portfolio showcases some of my key projects and dashboards, built to deliver insights and solve real-world problems.

 ## 🌐 Live Portfolio